Jeshikha/console-finances/README.md

 I received valuable guidance and support from my mentor Drew and collaborated with my classmates, who shared insights and ideas during our discussions.
 This collaborative learning environment contributed significantly to the project's successful completion.

 ## Project Outcome
-The completed project successfully analyzes the financial dataset and provides insights into total months, net total, average change, and the greatest increases and decreases in profits/losses.
+The completed project successfully analyses the financial dataset and provides insights into total months, net total, average change, and the greatest increases and decreases in profits/losses.
 The final analysis is displayed in the console and follows the specified format.

 ## License